Summer Sports Camps on the North Fork

 Future Stars Riverhead is a large full-day camp at Suffolk County Community College.
 Campers can choose a specialty like basketball, flag football, lacrosse, multi-sport, soccer, swimming, or adventure.

-The campus features an indoor heated pool, a water park, a gym, and outdoor fields.
+The campus also has an indoor heated pool, a water park, and a gym.

 SPORTIME Quogue Multi-Sport Camp